SCIF Nepal – A small orphanage in Kathmandu in needs of donation to survive the covid-19 pandemic.

 I am not tired at all as today I did only 2 hours downhill trek.

 It was a weird feeling when I was walking in the cloud and surrounded by the cloud.
 Took quite a lot of similar photos with my Hua Wei Mate 10 phone.
 This is not a DSLR pic.
 Still nice, isnt it?
 Photo can’t tell capture the beauty of it.
+Another pic of me above the cloud.
+Love it.
+Moon rise at High Camp.

 Day 4: Low Camp – Siding Village – Pokhara